To stop sewage from being dumped into our ocean.

 3. we are IN FAVOUR of an up-to-date sewage system that uses modern technology and disposes of clean effluent on dry land.

 United we can save our ocean front from unwanted sewage.
 Write the Minister of Environment and Climate Change, BC Minister of Environment, the Federal and BC Ministers of Infrastructure.
 Ask them to lead by changing funding conditions and substituting permit conditions to keep Area H green by stopping ocean sewage dumping!
 Contact your MLA your MP, The RDN and AREA H Director, Tell them your vote depends on action now!
-See contacts below.
+See email and mail contacts in our March 2018 Message download below!
+Contact us at email@example.com

 -Right Honourable Justin Trudeau, Prime Minister of Canada - September 8, 2017